XXVAngel/Breachobjectives/README.md

 3. Hide from them while they pass.
 You can also bait them and hide if you are passing through an area that they patrol.

 ### Exclaves
-Sometimes, the map generation can screw up and put SCP-008's, SCP-106's or SCP-079's chamber into the Light Containment Zone.
+Sometimes, the map generation can screw up and put SCP-008's, SCP-106's or SCP-079's chambers into an exclave only accessible through Light Containment Zone.